Not all damage is inflicted equally. Here are some of the forms of damage that can be inflicted:

 Silver for spirits, lycanthropes and other inhabitants of the Spirit World

-Other materials can also have similar properties, such as rock salt being effective against ghosts or aspen wood against vampires.
+Other materials can also have similar properties, such as rock salt being effective against ghosts or aspen wood against some types of vampires.
 An Occult Lore check can help identify a specific creature's weaknesses.

 If you have resistance to a type of damage, each time you take that type of damage, you reduce the amount of damage you take by the listed amount (to a minimum of 0 damage).
 Resistance can specify combinations of damage types or other traits.
-For instance, you might encounter a monster that’s resistant to non-magical bludgeoning damage, meaning it would take less damage from bludgeoning attacks that weren’t magical, but would take normal damage from an enchanted hammer (since it’s magical) or a non-magical gun (since it deals ballistic damage).
-A resistance also might have an exception.
+For instance, you might encounter a monster that’s resistant to non-magical bludgeoning damage, meaning it would take less damage from bludgeoning attacks that weren’t magical, but would take normal damage from your enchanted nightclub (since it’s magical) or a non-magical pistol (since it deals ballistic damage).
+A resistance might also have an exception.
 For example, resistance 10 to physical damage (except silver) would reduce any physical damage by 10 unless that damage was dealt by a silver weapon.

 If you have more than one type of resistance that would apply to the same instance of damage, use only the highest applicable resistance value.

-It’s possible to have resistance to all damage.
-When an effect deals damage of multiple types and you have resistance to all damage, apply the resistance to each type of damage separately.
-If an attack would deal 7 slashing damage and 4 fire damage, resistance 5 to all damage would reduce the slashing damage to 2 and negate the fire damage entirely.
+It’s possible to have resistance to all damage, usually indicated as Resistance #/-, the - indicating the lack of anything that breaks through the Resistance.
+When an effect deals damage of multiple types, and you have resistance to all damage, apply the resistance to each type of damage separately.
+If an attack dealt 7 slashing damage and 4 fire damage, resistance 5 to all damage would reduce the slashing damage to 2 and negate the fire damage entirely.